How to Improve Google Image Search Ranking

 Google Search Console’s “Inspect URL” feature can help you test this.
 You can also use Google’s mobile-friendly test tool to discover how your pages, including images, work for mobile.

 As an optional step, you can create an image sitemap that lists the image files on your website.
 This can help Google discover them.

-You can create a separate XML sitemap for images.
-(Learn more about that in our creating a sitemap tutorial.)
+You can create a separate XML sitemap for images, or include them in your regular sitemap file.
+(Learn more about this in our creating a sitemap tutorial.)